Alternate Rogue

 Avenger Spell List

-Here's the list of spells you consult when learning an Avenger spell.
-It is organized by spell level, not by character level.
-The spells below are from the Player's Handbook, Xanathar's Guide to Everything*, and Tasha's Cauldron of Everything**.
+Here is the list of spells available to Avenger Rogues.
+Spells can be found in the Player's Handbook, Xanathar's Guide to Everything*, and in Tasha's Cauldron of Everything**.

 Spells marked with LL are found in the laserllama Spell Compendium, which includes both new and alternate spells.